-The economic costs of trans-boundary pollution spillovers versus local effects is a necessary input in evaluating centralized versus decentralized environmental policies.
+The economic costs of trans-boundary pollution spillovers versus local effects is necessary to evaluate centralized versus decentralized environmental policies.
 Directly estimating these for air pollution is difficult because spillovers are high-frequency and vary with distance while economic outcomes are usually measured with low-frequency and local pollution is endogenous.
 We develop an approach to quantify local versus spillover effects as a flexible function of distance utilizing commonly-available pollution and weather data.
-To correct for the endogeneity of pollution, it uses a mixed two-stage least squares method that accommodates high-frequency (daily) pollution data and low-frequency (annual) outcome data.
-This avoids using annual pollution data which generally yields inefficient estimates.
-We apply the approach to estimate spillovers of particulate matter smaller than 10 micrograms (PM10) on manufacturing labor productivity in China.
-A one $\mu g/m^3$ annual increase in PM10 locally reduces the average firm's annual output by CNY 45,809 while the same increase in a city 50 kilometers away decreases it by CNY 16,248.
-The spillovers decline quickly to CNY 2,847 at 600 kilometers and then slowly to zero at about 1,000 kilometers.
+To correct for the endogeneity of pollution, it uses a mixed two-stage least squares method that accommodates high-frequency (daily) pollution data and low-frequency (annual) outcome data and can improve efficiency.
+We estimate spillovers of particulate matter smaller than 10 micrograms (PM10) on manufacturing labor productivity in China.
+A one $\mu g/m^3$ annual increase in PM10 locally reduces the average firm's annual output by CNY 45,809 (0.30%) while the same increase in a city 50 kilometers away decreases it by CNY 16,248 (0.11%).
+This effect declines rapidly to CNY 2,847 (0.02%) for an increase in a city 600 kilometers away and then slowly to zero at 1,000 kilometers.
 The results suggest the need for supra-provincial environmental policies or Coasian prices quantified under the approach.